jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 exploits for vulnerable firewalls, through mass phishing email campaigns, or as a secondary payload of TrickBot.
-Conti encrypts all files except PE files, system files, and shortcuts in the victims local storage or remote SMB networks.
+Conti encrypts all files except PE files, system files, and shortcuts in the victims’ local storage or remote SMB networks.
 It can also exfiltrate sensitive data and stored credentials to be used in its double\-extortion practice.
 The operator threatens to publish stolen information on a